Speak Local. Engage Better. Lower Your CPL.

 A few numbers that tell the story:

-• In the UAE, Arabic ads have 2x CTR compared to English-only ones for certain sectors (finance, govt, FMCG).
+In the UAE, Arabic ads have 2x CTR compared to English-only ones in sectors like finance, government, and FMCG.

-• Regional short-video platforms (ShareChat, Moj, Josh in India; local publishers in UAE) are seeing massive ad adoption.
+Regional short-video platforms (ShareChat, Moj, Josh in India; local publishers in UAE) are witnessing massive ad adoption.

 3. Why English-Only Ads Don’t Always Work

-• Audience scrolls past because the ad blends with 100 others.
+Audience scrolls past because the ad blends in with 100 others.

 4. How Vernacular Ads Lower CPL

-• Audience Connection: Speaking their language = instant familiarity.
+Audience Connection: Speaking their language builds instant familiarity.

-• Trust & Relatability: Regional tone feels less “corporate” and more human.
+Trust & Relatability: Regional tone feels more human and less “corporate.”

 Aspect | Generic English Ads | Localized Vernacular Ads |